What colour is sacrifice?

 My great grandfather Master Sunder Singh Lyallipuri was at the vanguard of struggle for freedom: founding and leading the freedom movement in the nation of Punjab, organising the Sikh people to democratise their religious institutions, educating the young by opening schools and colleges and spreading the ideals of freedom and equality by starting numerous newspapers and journals.
 All of this came at a great personal cost to him and his family.
 He was jailed for long periods number of times and was sentenced to death by hanging (later commuted).
-The political party he founded, religious movement he created, the schools and the newspapers he founded are still going strong.
+The political party he founded, religious movement he created, the schools and the newspapers such as Hindustan times he founded are still going strong.
 I am amazed by what my grandfather achieved!

 So I am sharing the recipe for saffron rice (also called jarda in Punjabi) on this very special day, the day India declared itself a republic, fully free from any external power, in control of its own destiny.
 And I am dedicating this recipe to my great grandfather who played an important role in bringing about this freedom.
 Here’s to his courage, bravery and vision and to men and women who struggled alongside him.